Marble, quartzite, onyx and travertine — works of art from the earth

 Sedimentary rocks

-Sedimentary rocks, why?
-Limestone and slate are counted, arise from deposits of sediments such as.
-B. sand, mud, clay or shells and skeletons of marine organisms.
+Sedimentary rocks, which also include limestone and slate, are formed from deposits of sediments such as: B. sand, mud, clay or shells and skeletons of marine organisms.
 These sediments are removed and deposited by erosion, i.e. wind or water.
 Over time, the sediments are solidified by pressure from the overlying material and become sedimentary rocks such as sandstone, limestone or shale.

 These deposits also cause the beautiful grains that are later visible in the natural stone.
-Sedimentary rocks are generally somewhat porous and lighter than igneous rocks.
+Sedimentary rocks tend to be somewhat porous and lighter than igneous rocks.

-Now you might be wondering “Wasn’t slate still a metamorphic rock?”.
+Now you may be asking yourself “Wasn’t slate still a metamorphic rock?”.
 That’s right, that’s because “slate” is a collective term for different rocks.
 Whether a particular type of slate is a metamorphic rock or a sedimentary rock is determined by the method of X-ray diffraction.

 Igneous rocks